The Definitive Guide to Getting Divorced in Massachusetts

 Divorce and Children

 When you have children and get divorced, you will have to stay in contact and remain civil with your ex-spouse.
-This is because of the fact that your separation from your spouse does not change your responsibility to your children.
+This is because your separation from your spouse does not change your responsibility to your children.

 - The current support formulation is broken down into 3 categories